shivamsaksham/devil-shiva/README.md

 - 👋 Hi, I’m Shivam Saksham
 - 👀 I’m interested in Computer and it's Working
 - 🌱 I’m currently learning How to Survive
-- 💞️ I’m looking to collaborate on Any project as long as it tis related to Computer
+- 💞️ I’m looking to collaborate on Any project as long as it is related to Computer
 - 📫 How to reach me teamhacktwist@gmail.com

 <!---